qmk/qmk_userspace/keyboards/trkeyboards/trk1/keymaps/via/readme.md

-# The default VIA keymap for TRK1
+# VIA keymap for TRK1